 On October 23, 2018, Refugees International hosted its 16th Annual New York Circle, "Act for Refugees."

 RI and its Board of Directors honor artist and humanitarian Ai Weiwei with Refugees International's 2018 Exceptional Service Award.

 The world witnessed Ai Weiwei’s courage and tenacity after the 2008 earthquake in Sichuan, China when, against government pressure, Mr. Ai worked tirelessly to expose the truth about how victims tragically perished during that disaster.
 His continuous work and advocacy on behalf of refugees has brought great attention to the plight of vulnerable communities impacted by persecution and conflict, while emphasizing the failures of governments to uphold principles of inclusion and humanity.

 His book, Humanity; his exhibition, “Good Fences Make Good Neighbors;” and his 2017 documentary, “Human Flow,” illustrate the staggering scale of the refugee crisis and its profoundly personal human impact.

-Alexandra Munroe, Senior Curator and Senior Advisor at the Solomon R. Guggenheim Museum and Foundation, will introduce Ai Weiwei’s discussion with award-winning journalist and editor of The New Yorker, David Remnick.
-The in-depth conversation will focus on Ai Weiwei’s work related to human rights and humanitarian principles.
+Alexandra Munroe, Senior Curator and Senior Advisor at the Solomon R. Guggenheim Museum and Foundation, introduced Ai Weiwei’s discussion with award-winning journalist and editor of The New Yorker, David Remnick.
+The in-depth conversation focused on Ai Weiwei’s work related to human rights and humanitarian principles.

-Catering will be provided by refugee chefs from Eat Offbeat.
+Catering was provided by refugee chefs from Eat Offbeat.

 The New York Circle takes place at a critical time as more than 68 million refugees have been forced to flee their homelands due to conflict, persecution, and extreme climate-related disasters.